 The first ever Bond film and the first outing for Sean Connery.
 This is one of the best and one of the most enjoyable of all the Bond films.
-Sean is in control, strong and sexy as Bond, there is a coldness to him and you wouldn’t want to mess with him.
+Sean is strong and sexy as Bond, there is also a coldness and toughness to him and you wouldn’t want to mess with him.
 Bond goes to Jamaica to search for a fellow agent who is missing.
-Bond soon finds his life threatened as he investigates a mysterious scientist, known only as Dr. No. Teaming up with fisherman Quarrel and the bikini clad Honey Ryder; Bond sets out to defeat this mysterious man who is terrorising many.
+Bond soon finds his life threatened as he investigates a mysterious scientist, known only as Dr. No. Teaming up with fisherman Quarrel and the bikini clad Honey Ryder, Bond sets out to defeat this mysterious man who is terrorising many people.

 7- Casino Royale

 Daniel Craig’s first outing as Bond.
 This did for the series what Dalton’s introduction did back in the eighties; it made the series realistic, gritty and believable once again.
 If you have never read the novels you won’t be familiar with Vesper Lynd, it is she who made Bond the man we all know today.

 This film shows us how and why Bond became like he is in the rest of the series.
 If you ever wondered why (for the most part)he treats women as objects of pleasure, one night stand material only, then this film will explain why.
 This is a thrilling and dark film.
 Bond has to play a high stakes poker game to win money that will go to fund terrorists if won by anyone other than him.
 The villains he comes up against in this are linked to the organisation he will come to know as SPECTRE.